jeanne-brown/jeanne-brown.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am pleased to announce that I was awarded a LSA General Institute Fellowship and will be attending the LSA summer institute July-August 2025! 🎆
+I am pleased to announce that I was awarded a LSA General Institute Fellowship and will be attending the LSA summer institute July-August 2025 in Eugene, Oregon! :mountain_bicyclist: